Mona Lisa exhibition, United States

-The Mona Lisa was exhibited in the United States in 1963.
+The Mona Lisa was exhibited in the United States in 1963, after traveling aboard the SS United States.
 Planned by Jacqueline Kennedy and André Malraux, it was first displayed at the National Gallery of Art in Washington, D.C., with around 2,000 dignitaries including John F. Kennedy at the first showing, followed by 500,000 people over the next three weeks.
 It was then transferred to the Metropolitan Museum of Art, New York, where a further one million people viewed it.